drand/website/docs/blog/2020-08-10-drand-launches-v1.0.md

 * [UCL](https://www.ucl.ac.uk/)
 * [University of Chile](https://www.uchile.cl)

-More partners have signed up to join soon, and we’ll keep growing the network over the years to come.
+More partners have signed up to join soon, and we'll keep growing the network over the years to come.

-### League of Entropy’s Governance
+### League of Entropy's governance

 Our changes start with the drand community.
-Drand’s strength and resilience are ensured by the number and diversity of its nodes.
+Drand's strength and resilience are ensured by the number and diversity of its nodes.
 But a key requirement for the overall security of the network is that no single entity retains complete and centralized control over the drand network.
 This calls for an explicit and decentralized governance model for the drand community of operators.
 So one of the first changes was to draft a new model of collaborative governance for the League of Entropy – the consortium supporting and sustaining the drand network.

-With this new governance model, we’ve established the rules and requirements that the League of Entropy needs in order to maintain a high level of network security, ensure that the League operates effectively, and establish the right conditions for ongoing improvement to the production quality of drand.
-We’ve also laid down the procedures for adding new members to the League of Entropy in an equitable, fair, and decentralized way.
+With this new governance model, we've established the rules and requirements that the League of Entropy needs in order to maintain a high level of network security, ensure that the League operates effectively, and establish the right conditions for ongoing improvement to the production quality of drand.
+We've also laid down the procedures for adding new members to the League of Entropy in an equitable, fair, and decentralized way.
 All told, we think these changes set up the drand project for continued success as we find new users and implement new features.

-## New Website & Logo
+## New website & logo

-We built this website to be the drand community’s primary repository for the growing body of documentation about drand.
+We built this website to be the drand community's primary repository for the growing body of documentation about drand.
 We also want this to be the new home for the drand community of developers, operators, and end-users.
-We’ll use it to host our blog and  share important updates and news about the project..
+We'll use it to host our blog and share important updates and news about the project.

 In addition to a new site, we also created a logo for the drand project, which you can see at the top of this post or [here](LINK TO LOGO ASSETS FOLDER) for a logo kit.

-## Filecoin Becomes Drand’s First Production User
+## Filecoin becomes Drand's first production user

-In this first post to our new website, we’ve talked about the changes and upgrades we’re making to realize the future of drand as a production-ready service.
-We’re thrilled to report that the Filecoin project at Protocol Labs has [announced](https://filecoin.io/blog/filecoin-testnet-phase-2-is-here/) they are adopting drand as the source of unbiased randomness for leader election on the Filecoin blockchain.
+In this first post to our new website, we've talked about the changes and upgrades we're making to realize the future of drand as a production-ready service.
+We're thrilled to report that the Filecoin project at Protocol Labs has [announced](https://filecoin.io/blog/filecoin-testnet-phase-2-is-here/) they are adopting drand as the source of unbiased randomness for leader election on the Filecoin blockchain.
 Filecoin has thus become the first known production user of drand!

-This is a huge announcement that couldn’t come at a better time.
+This is a huge announcement that couldn't come at a better time.
 One of the most promising production use cases of drand is in the blockchain space.
-Filecoin is already a cutting-edge blockchain-based technology, and its incorporation of drand as its preferred randomness source will power some incredible innovation, testing and development for the drand network.
-We’re excited for what the future holds for both Filecoin and drand.
+Filecoin is already a cutting-edge blockchain-based technology, and its incorporation of drand as its preferred randomness source will power some incredible innovation, testing, and development for the drand network.
+We're excited for what the future holds for both Filecoin and drand.

-That’s all for now, but there will be more to come in the weeks and months ahead.
-We hope you’ll join us again at drand’s new online home to hear about the next round of news and updates to the project.
+That's all for now, but there will be more to come in the weeks and months ahead.
+We hope you'll join us again at drand's new online home to hear about the next round of news and updates to the project.